jiazhang0/meta-secure-core/meta-efi-secure-boot/README.md

 shim-managed certificates corresponding to another set of trusted keys, which may be different than the trusted keys used by UEFI Secure Boot.

-fallback is the second-stage bootloader used to by-pass the Red Hat shim signing review.
-It is designed to read a .csv file and will create a boot option in BIOS boot manager for the first boot entry in .csv.

-This layer introduces the SELoader as the third-stage bootloader and eventually chainliader to the fourth-stage bootloader "grub".
+This layer introduces the SELoader as the second-stage bootloader and eventually chainliader to the third-stage bootloader "grub".
 With the extension provided by SELoader, grub configuration files, kernel (even without EFI stub support) and initrd can be authenticated.
 This capability is not available in the shim bootloader.